 The security of your business is of paramount importance.
 However, when it comes to safeguarding businesses from online threats, only 15% of the UK population feel they know how to protect themselves from harmful activity.

-No matter the size of your business, the first line of defence from hackers and unwanted visitors is creating a sound password protection strategy.
+No matter the size of your business, the first line of defence from hackers and unwanted visitors is creating a sound password protection strategy - which includes a password manager.
 While biometric and facial recognition technologies may be increasing in popularity, text-based, alphanumeric passwords will continue to be the norm for the foreseeable future.
 So, how can you ensure your business is as protected as possible?

 - These are the best secure drives